AndrettiD/80sMovies/README.md

 Andretti Duvenhage

+Run in two terminals: nodemon and npm start

 This project is for you to have,  your own 80’s film collection.
 Where you can create, edit and remove film from you collection.